Wiring and Hardware

 A serial interface where both devices may send and receive data is either full-duplex or half-duplex.
 Full-duplex means both devices can send and receive simultaneously.
 Half-duplex communication means serial devices must take turns sending and receiving.

 Some serial busses might get away with just a single connection between a sending and receiving device.
 For example, our Serial Enabled LCDs are all ears and don't really have any data to relay back to the controlling device.
 This is what's known as simplex serial communication.
 All you need is a single wire from the master device's TX to the listener's RX line.

-We’ve covered asynchronous serial from a conceptual side.
+We've covered asynchronous serial from a conceptual side.
 We know which wires we need.
 But how is serial communication actually implemented at a signal level?
-In a variety ways, actually.
+In a variety of ways, actually.
 There are all sorts of standards for serial signaling.
-Let’s look at a couple of the more popular hardware implementations of serial: logic-level (TTL) and RS-232.
+Let's look at a couple of the more popular hardware implementations of serial: logic-level (TTL) and RS-232.

 When microcontrollers and other low-level ICs communicate serially they usually do so at a TTL (transistor-transistor logic) level.
 TTL serial signals exist between a microcontroller's voltage supply range - usually 0V to 3.3V or 5V.
 A signal at the VCC level (3.3V, 5V, etc.) indicates either an idle line, a bit of value 1, or a stop bit.
 A 0V (GND) signal represents either a start bit or a data bit of value 0.